 What do horses like to eat the most?

 Let’s be honest horses will eat most things, regardless of whether it’s healthy or not but what do they really like to eat?
-You’ll be very hard pushed to find a horse that doesn’t things like apples and carrots but if you’ve ever watched a horse eating a watermelon you’ll know they go potty for them!!
-Horses also love anything with sugar in (regardless of whether its artificially added sugars or those that occur naturally), this is because the sugars make them salivate more which in turn aids digestion.
-Some how horses seem to instinctively know what will help them.
+You’ll be very hard pushed to find a horse that doesn’t like things such as apples and carrots but if you’ve ever watched a horse eating watermelon you’ll know they go potty for them!!
+Horses also love anything with sugar in (regardless of whether it’s artificially added sugars or those that occur naturally), this is because the sugars make them salivate more which in turn aids digestion.
+Somehow horses seem to instinctively know what will help them.

 Are mints okay to feed to horses?